 Where: Via Ca’ Masino, 611/A | Castel San Pietro Terme (BO)

-It is a 3-hectare wide surface where countryside and nature blend harmoniously together with the beauty of the resort of Palazzo di Varignana.
-Embraced by the beautiful landscape of the Emilian hills, this extraordinary project of redevelopment designed by landscape architect Antonio Perazzi creates a perfect fusion of botanic, agronomic and architectonic knowledge.
+Embraced by the beautiful landscape of the hills around Bologna, this extraordinary project of redevelopment designed by landscape architect and botanist Antonio Perazzi creates a perfect fusion of botanical, agronomical and architectural knowledge.

 Villa La Babina